smelis/xrpl4j/README.md

         transactions.add(message.toString());
     });

-    // Tell the client to close when there are no more outstanding responses
+    // Tell the client to close when there are no more pending responses
     // for commands and all subscriptions have been unsubscribed. client.closeWhenComplete();